LindsayBradford/crem/README.md

 to download compatible versions of the libraries CREM depends on as [vendor libraries](https://golang.org/cmd/go/#hdr-Vendor_Directories).

-From there a `go build` from  within [internal/app/cremserver](src/github.com/LindsayBradford/crem/internal/app/cremserver) should produce a `cremserver.exe` executable.

-You can then tun cremserver.exe from the command-line, specifying a scenario config file like this:
+From there a `go build` from  within [internal/app/cremserver](https://github.com/LindsayBradford/crem/blob/master/internal/app/cremserver) should produce a `cremserver.exe` executable.
+Then run your new executable  from the command-line, specifying a scenario config file like this:

 ```> cremserver.exe --ScenarioFile <someScenarioFile>```

-You'll find a [simple test scenario configuration](src/github.com/LindsayBradford/crem/internal/app/cremserver/testdata/DumbAnnealerTestConfig-OneRun.toml) here.
+You'll find a [simple test scenario configuration](https://github.com/LindsayBradford/crem/blob/master/internal/app/cremserver/testdata/DumbAnnealerTestConfig-OneRun.toml) here.
 Further detail on configuring a scenario can be found in the [wiki](https://github.com/LindsayBradford/crem/wiki/Configuration#scenario-configuration).

 #### Overview: